mulqueenr/sc_met/240205_scalealphatest2_seadragon2.md

-## Settiing up the ScaleMethyl Nextflow pipeline to work on a IBM LSF HPC
+## Setting up the ScaleMethyl Nextflow pipeline to work on a IBM LSF HPC

 Setting up environment following https://github.com/ScaleBio/ScaleMethyl On mdandersons seadragon2.